-Morrison’s middle school science curricula uses an integrated approach as each grade level studies aspects of earth, life, and physical science.
+Morrison’s middle school science curricula use an integrated approach as each grade level studies aspects of earth, life, and physical science.
+Based on the Next Generation Science Standards (NGSS), our instructional approach focuses on guided discovery of scientific principles through the scientific method rather than student memorization of content.
 Additionally, each course has a focus on engineering design, through which students create, test, and redesign models to explore concepts.

 Science Goals for Morrison Academy